Pastors Program

-From inception, the vision of Sunn Ranch has been to provide a way for pastors to retreat and enjoy the great outdoors free of charge.
-If you’re a pastor you can sign up for a free guided Colorado fly fishing trip on Mondays. (pastorsmonday.com) Gear provided.
-Individuals and/or churches can also gift their pastor with a multiple day hunting or fishing trip to Colorado or Alaska.
-Pastors receive a 10% discount plus they fish or hunt for free on Mondays!
-That’s a 30% discount for pastors.
-All contributions for pastors are tax-deductible.
+The vision of Sunn Ranch is to provide a way for pastors to retreat and enjoy the great outdoors free of charge.
+Pastors may sign up for a free guided Colorado fly fishing trip on Mondays (pastorsmonday.com) All gear provided.
+Individuals and/or churches may also gift pastors a hunting trip to Colorado or fishing trip to Alaska by donating to my support account.
+Recommended donation is two-thousand for a six night, five day all-inclusive trip.
+Spaces are limited, so first come, first served.
+I will try to accommodate limited budgets, if possible.
+All contributions are tax-deductible.

 Steps to enroll